jlian/edgemasters.org/site/content/products/_index.md

       a group that values edge maintenance, but their lack of communication was a huge disappointment.
 I hope they can improve their customer service in the future.
-  - author: Jake Burton
+  - author: Spencer White
-    quote: I was really excited to join Edge Masters, but I was disappointed to find out that they only accept skiers.
-I believe that everyone should have the opportunity to enjoy the sport, regardless of whether they ski or snowboard.
-This policy of exclusion seems discriminatory to me and I would not recommend Edge Masters to anyone who values inclusivity.
+    quote: As a skier, I have found that Edge Masters offers a great service for maintaining and sharpening my ski edges.
+The staff is knowledgeable and efficient, and I have always been satisfied with the results.
+However, I do understand the concerns about their previous policy towards snowboarders and am glad to see that they have recognized and addressed those issues.
+Overall, I have had a positive experience with Edge Masters and would recommend them to other skiers.
 full_image: img/background.jpg
 pricing:
   heading: Tiers